virb30/clean-architecture-course/README.md

 ### Main Layer

-Layer that instanciates all the other layers, this layer knows all the others layers
+Layer that instanciates all the other layers.
+This layer is highly coupled and knows all the others layers

 ### Data Layer